cleverhans-lab/cleverhans/README.md

 This library uses [TensorFlow](https://www.tensorflow.org/) to accelerate graph computations performed by many machine learning models.
-Installing TensorFlow is therefore a pre-requisite.
+Therefore, installing TensorFlow is a pre-requisite.

 You can find instructions [here](https://www.tensorflow.org/install/).